krisschaaf/http-1.1-web-server/README.md

 I just needs to be started once, then it keeps running.
 The WebClient will only be executed once per call.

+***Important:*** The WebServer needs to know the absolute path of the machine it's running on.
+It can be adjusted inside the DirectoryUtils class.
+(This will be fixed in the future)
+> src/main/java/de/hawhamburg/ti/inf/rnp/webServer/src/utils/DirectoryUtils.java

 ### Arguments for WebServer:
 > **-p or --port**      → Port (default: 80)